Thetys vagina

-Thetys vagina, or the twin-sailed salp, is the largest known solitary species of salp and the only valid species of the genus Thetys.
-First described by Wilhelm G. Tilesius in 1802, the species is transparent and gelatinous, making it difficult to be seen in water, which is helpful in avoiding predators.
-The fossil range is very recent.
+Thetys vagina, or the twin-sailed salp, is the largest known solitary species of salp and the only valid species of the genus Thetys, which was first described by Wilhelm G. Tilesius in 1802.
+The species is transparent and gelatinous, making it difficult to be seen in water, which is helpful in avoiding predators.
+It has a very recent fossil range.
 Other animals often mistaken for T. vagina are Salpa fusiformis, Aurelia aurita, and Pegea confoederata.
-There is no known status of conservation in this species.
 T. vagina DNA was sequenced as part of a larger project in 2014 where spiny lobster larvae were found attached to T. vagina and consuming it.